KuwuroUsagi/temptress/README.md

 ### Chat

-- Miss Valentina can talk with you, if you wanna talk with Miss Valentina use 2 dots/period as prefix of the sentence.
+- Temptress can talk with you, if you wanna talk with temptress use 2 dots/period as prefix of the sentence.
     - example 1 : ```..hi baby girl how are you?```
     - example 2 : ```..what is your fantasy?```